bufbuild/protobuf-es/MANUAL.md

 export declare const file_example: GenFile;
 ```

+You typically only need this export to create a [registry](#registries), or for advanced use cases with reflection.

 ### Messages

 Messages are the primary data structures in Protobuf.
-They are simple objects, with an arbitrary number of fields.
+They're simple objects with an arbitrary number of fields.
 For
 the following declaration:

 ```protobuf